FasterSpeeding/Tanjun/docs/usage.md

-While Hikari's bots provides systems for stating and stopping sub-components, these aren't cross compatible nor Tanjun friendly and Tanjun's client callbacks provide a DI and cross-compatible alternative for these.
+While Hikari's bots provides systems for stating and stopping sub-components, these aren't cross compatible nor Tanjun friendly and Tanjun's client callbacks provide a cross-compatible alternative for these which support dependency injection.

 ```py
 client = tanjun.Client.from_gateway_bot(bot)